STUDY JAPANESE ONLINE WITH NATIVES HERE

 Using Koto and Mono to Learn Words

-Is there a way to double your Japanese learning using the expressions mono and koto.
-We can see this in the video that I will leave below Yamada Tarou, or in our guide Verbs or Nouns?
+There is a way to double your learning in japanese using the expressions mono and koto.
+We can see this in the video that I will leave below from Yamada Tarou, or in our guide Verbs or Nouns?
 Transform your Japanese studies.

 In summary, we can understand that some verbs become words when using koto and mono, try to understand this by looking at a list of words below: